agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section provides an example for manually deploying cluster mode with docker swarm.
 This example
-uses a **ubuntu 18.04** VM with **docker 18.09.2**.
+uses **ubuntu 18.04** with **docker 18.09.2**.
 It could be extended to support other docker
 orchestration environments such as Kubernetes or Nomad.
+Refer to `Container Arguments`_ and
+`Environmental Variables`_ for more info on required settings for manually deploying a container.

 .. note:: These steps assume a linux host or VM.
 Using docker swarm to deploy a stack on MACOS or
           Windows has not been tested and may not work as expected.